thru-goes-hamilton/marl_bot/README.md

 # MARL Bot Workspace Setup

-This guide explains how to set up the `marl_bot` repository in a new ROS 2 Humble workspace.
+This guide explains how to set up the `marl_bot` package in a new ROS 2 Humble workspace.

 ## Installation Steps